Young woman EPS representative

 • Less often, larger areas of bleeding in the brain can occur

-• Most people with ARIA don’t have any
+• Most people with ARIA don’t have any symptoms.
+However, some people may notice

 headache